Last Updated on August 11, 2023

 buying in person:

 Another way I drastically reduce my waste in my beauty routine is to buy in person.
-I can see the colors, I can see what the product feels like.
+I can see the colors, and I can see what the product feels like.

 Since I have sensitive acne-prone skin, I can often tell what’s going to work and what’s not.